cleaniquecoders/php-env-key-manager/README.md

    $envManager = new EnvKeyManager($envFilePath);
    ```

-2. **Usage in CodeIgniter Controller**
+2. **Use in a CodeIgniter Controller**

-   In a controller or any other class:
+   Create a CodeIgniter controller method to manage environment keys:

    ```php
    <?php